︎

 MIZUHO KAPPA is a choreographer and performing artist with a degree in Entomology, originally from Osaka, Japan.
 She has recently performed with Punchdrunk’s Sleep No More NY, Peridance Contemporary Dance Company, and Yoshiko Chuma & The School of Hard Knocks, among others.

-Her multidimensional choreographic works have been presented at The Shed, La MaMa, Dixon Place, Gene Frankel Theater, TheaterLab, Kennedy Center, The Brick, Ars Nova and more.
+She has had opportunities to present her self-choreographed solos at The Shed, La MaMa, Dixon Place, Gene Frankel Theater, TheaterLab, Kennedy Center, The Brick, Ars Nova and more.
 She also collaborates with cross-disciplinary artists, including a neuroscience researcher, a transmedia playwright, a hybrid writer, and a choreographic researcher.
 These works have been showcased at New Museum, New York Hall of Science, Open Source Gallery, Grace Exhibition Space, City University of Hong Kong, House of Yes, Chocolate Factory and beyond.

-She is a commissioned choreographer for Peridance Contemporary Dance Company's 2025 Spring Season, also a recipient of the GALLIM Moving Artist Residency.
+She is a commissioned choreographer for Peridance Contemporary Dance Company's 2025 Season, also a recipient of the GALLIM Moving Artist Residency.

 Kappa was a resident artist at Experimental Film Virginia 2022, where she performed lead roles in two award-winning films, Devouring Stones Up Close and Sole, both of which premiered at Lincoln Center’s Dance on Camera Festival.